crosire/d3d8to9/README.md

 ## License

-All the source code is licensed under the conditions of the [zlib license](LICENSE.txt).
+All the source code is licensed under the conditions of the [BSD 2-clause license](LICENSE.txt).